 Each instance: ≥ 3 GB RAM, 2 vCPU.

 - 3-node cluster: 16 GB RAM and 4 vCPU per node.
+Disk: start at ≥ 50 GB per node on a dev environment and ≥ 200 GB per node in production, then grow progressively based on actual usage and retention.
 Can be shared with the vector store via distinct index prefixes (see below).

 Vector store